-2011 Base Salary Actions
+2012 Base Salary Actions

-Consistent with the decision not to give base salary increases to executives in 2011 as a result of the uncertain business environment (unless there had been a promotion or a significant increase in scope of responsibility), no base salary increases were given to our named executive officers.
-The salaries paid to the named executive officers during fiscal year 2011 are shown in the Summary Compensation Table.
+Consistent with the decision not to give base salary increases to executives in 2012, no base salary increases were given to our named executive officers with the exception of Mr. Maestri, whose salary was increased by 9.85% because it was determined to be low based on internal comparisons and because his contributions to the Company since his hire into the CFO role supported such an increase.
+The salaries paid to the named executive officers during fiscal year 2012 are shown in the Summary Compensation Table.